 In case you haven’t noticed, I love cooking with bourbon.
-Today, I have an apple bourbon peanut cake recipe to share.
+So I have an apple bourbon peanut cake recipe to share with y’all today.

 It’s a doctored up cake mix, so moist and delicious that nobody will know (or care!) that it came from a box.
 The cake is rich from the bourbon (not extract, the real stuff!) and crisp from the apples.
 And, the peanuts?
 They add an interesting texture and great flavor.

 While there are a few steps in prepping this cake, it really doesn’t take very long, and the reward for your extra work is so worth every step.